acronymcreations/flashcards/README.md

 # Flashcards

-Flashcards is an app built with React-Native that allows the user to build virtual flashcards on various topics.
+Flashcards is an app built with React-Native that allows Android users to build virtual flashcards on various topics.
 Once created, the user can quiz themselves.

-Note: This app was built for and tested with the Android operating system only.
+Note: This app was built for and tested on a Samsung S8 Android device.

 # Quickstart